Eczema Medication and Treatment

 Nearly 70 percent of patients who are treated with phototherapy have positive results, but it’s important to note that this treatment is not for everybody.

-Phototherapy may start with very short sessions, delivered often, making it difficult for some people to fit this into their busy schedules.
+Phototherapy may start with very short sessions, delivered often.
+This might make it difficult for some people to fit into busy schedules.
+The doctor will determine what type of UV light is right for you in order to time the treatments and avoid potential health risks with UV light exposure.

-Some areas may not have phototherapy readily available and accessible.
+Some areas of the country may not have phototherapy readily available and accessible.
 Talk with your doctor.
 A trip to the tanning bed is not a replacement for phototherapy.

 What do I need to know about phototherapy used to treat eczema?

-Phototherapy often provides relief from the itching, swelling and tenderness of eczema, with fewer potential side effects than some other treatments.
+Phototherapy can provide relief from the itching, swelling and tenderness of eczema, with fewer potential side effects than some other treatments.

-Phototherapy, when done under the direction of a doctor, is considered safe, but there are several side effects that can occur.
+When done under the direction of a doctor, phototherapy is safe, but there are several side effects that can occur.
 As with any exposure to UV light, the skin can get sunburned or appear to age more rapidly.
 There are some reports this treatment can lead to skin cancer.

 Treating the Whole Person with Atopic Dermatitis: